Hrishii67/StarStreak-Detector/README.md

 ## 📌 Notes

--Only works with grayscale images
+- Only works with grayscale images
--No machine learning is used — this is a rule-based, classical approach -Optimised for lightweight, quick feature extraction
+- No machine learning is used — this is a rule-based, classical approach
+- Optimised for lightweight, quick feature extraction